FredKSchott/snowpack/www/_template/guides/react.md

 + }
 ```

-Now when you change `App.jsx` the changes show without the whole page refreshing.
+Now when you change `App.jsx` the page updates to show your changes without a full refresh.

 <div class="frame"><img src="/img/guides/react/hmr.gif" alt="GIF showing code side by side with the app.
 A change in made to App.jsx and it shows immediately when the file is changed.
 The counter keeps counting uninterrupted." class="screenshot"/></div>

 HMR can save you time on its own, but you may notice in the example above that the counter on the page still resets to 0.
 This can slow down your development, especially when you're trying to debug a specific component state problem.
 Lets enable Fast Refresh to preserve component state across updates.

-To enable Fast Refresh, we'll need to install the `@snowpack/plugin-react-refresh` package.
+To enable Fast Refresh, you'll need to install the `@snowpack/plugin-react-refresh` package.
 This package is a Snowpack plugin, which you can use to enhance or customize Snowpack with all sorts of new behaviors.
 To start, install the package in your project:

 ```bash
 npm install @snowpack/plugin-react-refresh --save-dev